Updated April 4, 2023

-How to Install Spark?
+How to Install Spark: Introduction

 - GraphX: It is the graph computation engine or framework that allows processing graph data.
 It provides various graph algorithms to run on Spark.